sagittefrat/AI/README.md

 the agent start from S and recives reward only when reaching to the goal-G

-* here you can see how choosing the right action can change the reward dramaticly:
+* Here you can see how choosing the right action can change the reward dramaticly:

 | softmax taking action policy   |  random action taking policy   |
 | ------------- |:-------------: |